GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-75/index.md

 into the share service provided by the OS, making it easy to share web pages and apps with other installed apps on the user's device.

 In Chrome 75, the Web Share API now supports the sharing of files!
-I’m particularly excited about this because it makes it way easier for apps to share photos, videos and more.
-Squoosh is adding support for this to share a file once you’ve finished compressing it.
+I'm particularly excited about this because it makes it way easier for apps to share photos, videos and more.
+Squoosh is adding support for this to share a file once you've finished compressing it.
 The Web Share API currently supports the sharing of [audio files, images, videos, and text documents][web-share-ok].

-It’s best to use feature detection to see if the Web Share API is supported, and fallback to your traditional mechanism if it’s not.
+It's best to use feature detection to see if the Web Share API is supported, and fallback to your traditional mechanism if it's not.
 And you can use `navigator.canShare` to check if file sharing is supported.

 <br style="clear:both;">